brassica-collective/handbook/content/handbook/Interim_processes/decision_making_process.md

 4. CONFIRMATION: The crew can then post a formal ['Consent proposal'](https://help.loomio.com/en/user_manual/polls/proposals/index.html#consent-proposal) on Loomio (adding any amendment)
 5. IMPLEMENTATION: The facilitor then closes the proposal and summarises the outcome on Loomio for documentation.

-In between Assemblies, crew can seek [*advice*](https://help.loomio.com/en/guides/advice_process/index.html) from Voyagers to increase the range of perspectives informing the decisions that have been delegated to them
+In between Assemblies, crew can also seek [*advice*](https://help.loomio.com/en/guides/advice_process/index.html) from Voyagers to increase the range of perspectives informing the decisions that have been delegated to them